-When you receive a call on your cellular phone, the UConnect[TM] system will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
-To reject the call, press and hold the 'Phone' button until you hear a single beep indicating that the incoming call was rejected.
+When you receive a call on your cellular phone, the UConnectTM system will interrupt the stereo audio and will ask if you would like to answer the call by pressing the 'Phone' button.
+Press the 'Phone' button to answer 3 the call.
+To reject the call, press the 'Phone' button until you hear a single beep indicating that the incoming call was rejected.